inkfarer/nodecg-fighter-scoreboard/README.md

 Start NodeCG.
 By default, the dashboard can be accessed from `http://localhost:9090`.

 After confirming that NodeCG is running, you can access the graphics from `http://localhost:9090/bundles/nodecg-fighter-scoreboard/graphics/main.html`.
-The graphic runs at a resolution of 1920x1080.
+The graphic runs at a resolution of 1920x1080 and can be added as a browser source to broadcast applications like OBS Studio.